yangzhangs/docker_related_papers/README.md

 # Docker papers
 A list of of academic papers related to Docker containers & Docker Hub

+## 2019
+* Zerouali A, Mens T, Robles G, Gonzalez-Barahona J. *On The Relation Between Outdated Docker Containers, Severity Vulnerabilities and Bugs.* In SANER.

 ## 2018
 * Santoro, Corrado, Fabrizio Messina, Fabio D'Urso, and Federico Fausto Santoro. *Wale: A Dockerfile-Based Approach to Deduplicate Shared Libraries in Docker Containers.* In DASC/PiCom/DataCom/CyberSciTech.
 IEEE, 2018.